alexfernandez/alexfernandez.github.io/2023/climate-change-trees.md

     T(CO₂) ≈ 1600 × 10^9 × 10^6 g ≈ 1.6 × 10^18 g.

 How much carbon is that exactly?
-A molecule of CO₂ has one atom of carbon (C) with atomic weight 12 and two O's each with atomic 16;
+A molecule of CO₂ has one atom of carbon (C) with atomic weight 12 and two oxigens (O) each with atomic weight 16;
 the total portion of carbon is thus 12/(12+16+16) ≈ 27%:

     T(C) ≈ 0.27 × 1.6 × 10^18 g ≈ 0.4 × 10^18 g.